 This part of the application also allows applicants to list and describe (in 100 words) up to five of their most meaningful and significant activities, awards, and/or experiences they’ve had since beginning high school.

 Part 7 of the application is mainly comprised of a characteristics exercise and a number of essay questions.
-For transfer students, the essay questions are as follows:
+For new freshmen, the essay questions are as follows:

 - What is one of the most difficult things you have ever done or experienced?
 What made it difficult and what did you learn?
 (250 words maximum)